How we use your personal information

 Updated March 2020.

-Your information will be held by Pure Property Finance Limited (PPF).
+Your information will be held by Pure Commercial Finance Limited (PCF).
 This privacy notice is to let you know how PCF promise to look after your personal information.

-This privacy notice applies to all individuals or users (“data subjects”) whose Personal Data is processed by Pure Property Finance Limited (“us”, “we”, “our”).
+This privacy notice applies to all individuals or users (“data subjects”) whose Personal Data is processed by Pure Commercial Finance Limited (“us”, “we”, “our”).

 Why should you to read this privacy notice?

 During the course of dealing with us, we will ask you to provide us with detailed Personal Data relating to your existing circumstances, your financial situation and, in some cases, your health and family health history (Personal Data).
 This privacy notice is important as it allows us to explain to you what we will need to do with your Personal Data, and the various rights you have in relation to your Personal Data.

 Personal Data means any information that describes or relates to your personal circumstances.
 Personal Data may identify you directly, for example your name, address, date or birth, National Insurance number and the like.
 Your Personal Data may also identify you indirectly, for example, your employment situation, your physical and mental health history, or any other information that could be associated with your cultural or social identity.

 In the context of providing you with assistance in relation to your Mortgage, Finance, Investment and Insurance requirements, your Personal Data may include: